rust-lang/rust/text/0000-cargo-workspace.md

 show that workspaces can be used to solve other existing issues in Cargo.

 # Drawbacks

-* This change is not backwards compatible with older versions of Cargo.lock.
-For example if a newer cargo were used to develop a repository which otherwise is developed with older versions of Cargo, the `Cargo.lock` files generated would be incompatible.
-If all maintainers agree on versions of Cargo, however, this is not a problem.

 * As proposed there is no method to disable implicit actions taken by Cargo.
   It's unclear what the use case for this is, but it could in theory arise.